Projects funded by the German Research Foundation – DFG

 Mass cytometry (CyTOF technology) is a new technology that captures the complexity of cellular systems in unprecedented detail and promises significant contributions in biomedical diagnostics and research.
 The DRFZ initiated the establishment of the nationwide German Mass Cytometry Network GERMANET for mass cytometry in Germany: The aim is to bring together the expertise of all German mass cytometry centres.

-Contact person at the DRFZ:
+PI at the DRFZ: